Keksuccino/docs_fancymenu/docs/opengui-command.md

 # Closing GUIs by Command

-In the rare case you need it, there's also a `/closeguiscreen <target_player>` command that closes the current screen.
+In the rare case you need it, `/closeguiscreen [<target_players>]` closes the current screen.
+It affects you when the target is omitted; supplying the target argument requires permission level 2.